Skip to main content

 Nathan, Salisbury, Moorooka Neighbourhood Plan

-Consultation on the draft Nathan, Salisbury, Moorooka Neighbourhood Plan was open for community submissions from 13 May to 16 June 2024, and is now closed.
+The draft Nathan, Salisbury, Moorooka Neighbourhood Plan was open for public consultation from 13 May to 16 June 2024.
+Council reviewed the draft neighbourhood plan based on formal submissions received and made changes.
+Read the consultation report.

 Why do we need a new neighbourhood plan?